 Light Square exhibits low to medium existing liveability metrics with significant projected growth, indicating high potential.
 The area demonstrates moderate to high social infrastructure accessibility, with amenities scoring well across all subcategories.
-Notably, public transport accessibility scores high, ranking 4th.
+Notably, public transport accessibility scores high, ranking 4th of the the 13 local areas.
 In comparison to other local areas, Light Square's infrastructure compensates for its poor open space accessibility, setting it above the city average for development opportunities.

-Figure 5.23 Cycling Accessibility Index (Existing)
+Figure 5.24 Cycling Accessibility Index (Existing)

-A significant challenge for the Light Square Local Area is access to the cycing network.
-This is due to vehicle movement prioritiseation within this area.
+A significant challenge for the Light Square Local Area is access to the cycling network.
+This is due to vehicle movement prioritisation within this area.

-Figure 5.24 Cycling Accessibility Index (Potential)
+Figure 5.25 Cycling Accessibility Index (Potential)

 Delivery of the expanding cycling network would result in better connecting residents with open space and local services.
-Additionally this initaitve will improve the quality of street experience.
+Additionally this initiative will improve the quality of street experience.

-The existing Overall Liveability Index highlights high scoring along the eastern edge which transitions to below average scoring moving south-west.
+The existing Overall Accessibility to Amenity Index highlights high scoring along the eastern edge which transitions to below average scoring moving south-west.

-The potential Overall Liveability Index analyses the impact of implementing new public transport connections, cycling network expansion and optimising open space usage within Light Square, demonstrating the potential for better liveability scoring across the area.
+The potential Overall Accessibility to Amenity Index analyses the impact of implementing new public transport connections, cycling network expansion and optimising open space usage within Light Square, demonstrating the potential for better liveability scoring across the area.